 Kusan Atomic Train

 The catalog number of this set is KF-110.
-Two versions of the locomotive were made - one with "Sylvania" on the cab sides and another without.
+Two olive drab versions of the locomotive were made - one with "Sylvania" on the cab sides and another without.
+A black locomotive variation was also produced.
 A video of the Atomic Train may be seen here.

 Kusan catalog number K-801.
 U.S. Army Atomic Reactor Car 30100.
-The two electrical leads plug into the rear of an Atomic Locomotive.
+Two female electrical connectors plug into the rear of an Atomic Locomotive.
 As the train moves, the three red lights blink on and off to simulate fissionable material burning.

 Kusan catalog number K-802.
 U.S. Army Atomic Cannon Car 42010.
 Note the intact handrails, which are often broken or missing, along the side of the cannon barrel.
 In the left foreground are three black "Atomic Projectiles" for the cannon.
 In the right foreground is a track trip which, when placed between the track ties, causes the cannon to fire while the train is in motion.